 Once this experimental stage was concluded, the animals were sacrificed with an anesthetic overdose to dissect the brain.
 The homogenate of this tissue was used as an enzymatic extract to determine the activity of the acetylcholinesterase (ACh-E), glutathione reductase (GR), and NADPH-oxidase (NOX).

-In vitro assays of ACh-E, GR and NOX enzyme activity inhibition.
+In vitro assays of ACh-E, GR and NOX enzyme activity inhibition

 For the ACh-E inhibition assay, as well as the activities of the antioxidant enzyme GR and the prooxidant enzyme NOX, ELISA assay kits were purchased from Sigma-Aldrich, following the manufacturer's instructions.